 Roofing Tear-off Dumpster Sizing by Squares

 How big a roll-off do you actually need for your Hampton roof tear-off?
-Most crews use this rule: one square of asphalt shingles equals roughly two-thirds of a cubic yard.
-Our low-wall 20-yard container handles the tonnage for typical homes; it sits low to the ground for easy loading, leaving your yard clear.
+Most jobs use a 20-yard container: one square of asphalt shingles equals two-thirds of a cubic yard.
+Our low-wall roll-off makes loading simple; we account for total tonnage to keep your costs clear.
+These bins are sized to handle your specific waste project.

 Matte-black 15-yard roofing roll-off dumpster with reinforced low side walls sitting directly on a Hampton residential concrete driveway, three-tab asphalt shingle bundles stacked nearby, an unmarked white hauler truck partially visible at the edge of the frame.